 1. Select the one option that best describes who conducts this activity.
-Other entities e.g. contractors (Others) 2.
-Select the one option that best describes from where this activity is conducted.
-One central location (Central) 3.
-Do you charge a fee for this activity?
+Other entities e.g. contractors (Others)

+2. Select the one option that best describes from where this activity is conducted.
+One central location (Central)

+3. Do you charge a fee for this activity?
 (This fee is separate from and addition to the financial loan made.)
+Yes

-Yes 1.
-Identify the types of collaborations you have in place to conduct this activity.
-Banks/Financial Institution (select any/all) Independent Living Center (select any/all) Easter Seals (select any/all) Disability/Assistive Technology Organizations (select any/all) Have written agreement with this entity Provide financial support to this entity Federal Entities/Agencies (select any/all) State Entities/Agencies (select any/all)
+4. Identify the types of collaborations you have in place to conduct this activity.

+- Have written agreement with this entity - Provide financial support to this entity